AllThyroid.org Home

 The mean systolic, but not diastolic, blood pressure was higher in the subjects with subclinical hyperthyroidism (132 mm Hg) than in those who were euthyroid (126 mm Hg).
 In contrast, the value in the subjects with subclinical hypothyroidism was similar (131 mm Hg) to that in the euthyroid subjects.

-The frequency of hypertension, defined as blood pressure greater than or equal to140/ greater than or equal to90 mm Hg or treatment for hypertension, was higher in the subjects with subclinical hyperthyroidism (29 percent) than in the euthyroid subjects (14 percent), but similar in the euthyroid subjects and the subjects with subclinical hypothyroidism.
+The frequency of hypertension, defined as blood pressure > or = to140/ > or = to90 mm Hg or treatment for hypertension, was higher in the subjects with subclinical hyperthyroidism (29 percent) than in the euthyroid subjects (14 percent), but similar in the euthyroid subjects and the subjects with subclinical hypothyroidism.

 The conclusions of the study.
 Systolic blood pressure and the frequency of hypertension are slightly higher in subjects with subclinical hyperthyroidism than in normal subjects, but not in subjects with subclinical hypothyroidism